-One of 17,000 islands in the Indonesian archipelago, Bali, also known as the Island of the Gods, is a pretty heavenly place; lush green rice terraces, clifftop temples, volcanic peaks, and swathes of golden sands.
-Most of the resorts are concentrated in the south of the island, particularly in Kuta, Denpasar (where you’ll arrive at Bali Airport and Seminyak.
-Kuta is crowded each year largely with Aussie tourists and surfers hoping to catch some waves along the beach, and you’ll find the usual spattering of tacky souvenir shops, fast food joints, and cheap bars in Jalan Legian street and Poppies Lane, an area popular with backpackers and party-goers.
+One of 17,000 islands in the Indonesian archipelago, Bali, also known as the Island of the Gods, is a pretty heavenly place – think lush green rice terraces, clifftop temples, volcanic peaks and swathes of golden sands.
+Most of the resorts are concentrated in the south of the island, particularly in Kuta, Denpasar (where you’ll arrive at Bali Airport) and Seminyak.
+Kuta is crowded each year largely with Aussie tourists and surfers hoping to catch some waves along the beach.
+You’ll find the usual spattering of souvenir shops, fast food joints and cheap bars in Jalan Legian street and Poppies Lane, an area popular with backpackers and party-goers.

 9. Orlando, Florida

-The big, brash delights of Disney and the rest of Orlando’s theme parks attract an army of British families who take their summer holidays in Florida year after year.
-Drive 35 minutes southwest of downtown Orlando and see your kids’ faces light up as you enter through the gates of Walt Disney World, which encompasses Magic Kingdom Park, Epcot, Disney’s Hollywood Studios, and Animal Kingdom.
-A two-day ticket for all four, plus FastPass+ attraction access (recommended if you don’t want to completely lose the will to live queuing for 2 hours for a ride in 26°C heat) costs £214 per adult and £204 for a child.
+The big, brash attractions at Disney World and the rest of Orlando’s theme parks attract armies of British families that take their summer holidays in Florida year after year.
+Drive 35 minutes southwest of downtown Orlando and see your kids’ faces light up as you enter through the gates of Walt Disney World, which encompasses Magic Kingdom Park, Epcot, Disney’s Hollywood Studios, Animal Kingdom, Blizzard Beach and Typhoon Lagoon.

 But there’s more to the Sunshine State than mega mice and rollercoasters.
-Another ticket you might consider purchasing is a Go Orlando Card, which covers more than 30 other attractions in Orlando, including the Kennedy Space Center and the Dali Museum, and can save you up to 50% compared with paying on the door.
+Another ticket you might consider purchasing is a Go Orlando Card.
+It covers more than 30 other attractions in Orlando, including the Kennedy Space Center and the Dali Museum, and can save you up to 50% compared with paying on the door.

 10. Da Nang, Vietnam

-This is one for the more adventurous lovers of tropical temperatures and palm-fringed sandy strands.
-The launch of direct flights from the UK, a free 15-day visa for UK visitors, and the opening of a number of luxury resort hotels have propelled Vietnam into the spotlight, while the low cost of food and travel once you get here makes it one of the top cheap holidays abroad.
+This one is for more adventurous lovers of tropical temperatures and palm-fringed sands.
+The opening of a number of luxury resort hotels has propelled Vietnam into the spotlight, while the low cost of food and travel once you get here makes it one of the top cheap holidays abroad.

 My Khe is popular with locals exercising before the heat rises, but after 7am, you’ll have no problem finding a quiet spot.
 Kite-surfing and volleyball are also available here if you’re feeling more energetic.

-Get out of the city for a few days and explore the lovely river city of Hoi An, a 45-minute taxi ride from Da Nang that will set you back between £12-20* (get there for around £1 if you use your haggling skills on the local bus).
+Get out of the city for a few days and explore the lovely river city of Hoi An.
 Hoi An is a listed UNESCO World Heritage Site, famous for its food (the street food here is some of the best in Vietnam) and its custom-made suits –but watch out for scams.